giorgiosironi/jenkins-cd-workshop/tutorials/hello_world.md

 The only step in this pipeline is an `echo` step outputting a constant string.

 For practical reasons we aren't setting up Github hooks, so you will have to run these builds manually.
 Go at http://localhost:8080/job/hello-world/ and click `Build Now`.
+Every time you do it, a new `build` of this job will be run.

 By clicking on the small bulbs in `Build History` you can go directly to the build's output.
 You should see